Chocolate on a Car’s Upholstery

-There’s no doubt that Britain loves its choccie - with approximately 115,643 tonnes of chocolate sold every year here and as many as 95% of Brits saying they eat chocolate.
+There’s no doubt that Britain loves its chocolate, and with approximately 115,643 tonnes of chocolate sold every year here and as many as 95% of Brits saying they eat chocolate.
 If you’re someone who has to have chocolate on hand, no matter where you are, then the chances are that you’re eating chocolate in your car - and are likely allowing your passengers to eat chocolate in the car too!

-Dropped chocolate, which has been sat on, or has simply melted due to the temperature in the car, is a sticky nightmare if your car has fabric upholstery.
+An Easter chocolate spill, which has been sat on, or has simply melted due to the temperature in the car, is a sticky nightmare if your car has fabric upholstery.
 It is one very good reason why parents often opt for leather upholstery treated with a stain protector!
 Chocolate contains certain oils and fats that can embed themselves in the material, making it difficult to remove and leaving your seats prone to staining.
 The best way to clean up a chocolate stain is to act as quickly as you can and remove it soon after its occurs.

 How do I get chocolate of my car upholstery?